thorstenmaier/spring-k8s/Readme.md

 operating mode is not really "cloud native".
 Why?

 - The application should tell Kubernetes when it is already after startup to receive the first requests.
-Otherwise, the first requests could be forwarded to the application during the initialization phase.
+Otherwise, the first requests could be forwarded to the application during the initialization phase. (**Readiness**)
-- How can the application tell that it is still working in principle, but is currently overloaded and therefore does not want to accept any more requests at the moment?
 - The application knows best how it is feeling and whether normal operation can still be guaranteed.
-  If this is not the case, Kubernetes should be informed.
+  If this is not the case, Kubernetes should be informed so that Kubernetes is able to restart the container. (**Liveness**)
+- How can the application tell that it is still working in principle, but is currently overloaded and therefore (**State change**) does not want to accept any more requests at the moment?
-- How can Kubernetes tell the application to shut down properly without losing data or currently active requests?
+- How can Kubernetes tell the application to shut down properly without losing data or currently active requests? (**Graceful shutdown**)
 - Scaling up and down requires fast start-up times.
 Our application takes about 2 seconds to start.
 That's not much, but to be honest, our application is still very small at the moment.
-Wouldn't it be great if we could improve the start-up time by a factor of 30?
+Wouldn't it be great if we could improve the start-up time by a factor of 30? (**Graal VM Native Image**)

 ## Readiness and liveness of the application